-Agriculture degree programs can educate students in a variety of different areas related to agriculture, including agribusiness, climate change and agriculture and environmental protection.
+Agriculture programs can educate students in a variety of different areas related to agriculture, including agribusiness, climate change and environmental protection.
 Those with agriculture degrees can pursue a variety of green collar jobs, either on individually owned farms or ranches, on anotherís farm or ranch or as part of a larger agricultural workforce.
 Nearly half the worldís employed population is involved in some way in agriculture, so jobs for those with agricultural science degrees are always available.

 Areas Of Study

-Base salaries for those starting in agriculture tend to be in the $30,000-$45,000 range, although the cost of living in areas where the most agriculture experts are needed tends to be considerably lower than in urban areas.
+Base salaries for those starting in agriculture tend to be in the $30,000-$45,000 range, although the cost of living in areas where the most experts are needed tends to be considerably lower than in urban areas.
 Those who run their own farms or ranches are basically completely self-determining with regards to how much they can earn.

 An associates or bachelors degree in agriculture will give the student a basic grounding in the ideas of agricultural research and the basic methods for production of goods provided by plant and animal life.
 Students will learn how livestock animals and plants are raised, growth techniques and soil samples.
 This will give the student some basic competency in fields such as ranching and farming and prepare them for higher degrees in the discipline of agricultural science.